Wargrave: Geography

+Governance

+Wargrave has its own parish council, and is also in the Borough of Wokingham, and the ceremonial county of Berkshire.
+It was in the parliamentary constituency of Maidenhead, but constituency changes have moved it into Wokingham.

 Christian buildings and memorials

 The Church of England parish church of Saint Mary dates from the 12th century and has the wide ecclesiastical parish of Wargrave with Knowl Hill.
 It is situated on Mill Green, off the High Street.
-In 1914 it was set on fire and gutted as a result of a mistakenly targeted direct action by the Suffragette Movement.
+In 1914 it was set on fire and gutted as a result of direct action by the Suffragette Movement.
 The north door remains from the 12th century, the tower from 1635 and the remaining structure was built following the fire.
 This is a Grade II* listed building.

 In the gardens of the churchyard is the Hannen Columbarium, a columbarium built to house the remains of the Hannen family.
 It was designed by Edwin Lutyens and is considered an interesting example of his early work.
 The ashes of Sir Nicholas John Hannen, judge, his son, Nicholas "Beau" Hannen, actor, and Beau's wife Athene Seyler, also an actor, are all interred in the columbarium.
 Thomas Day (1748–1789), author and abolitionist, is also buried in the churchyard, after being fatally thrown from his horse.
 The Roman Catholic church of Our Lady of Peace was built in 1963 and is supported by the Parish of Saint Thomas More of the neighbouring village, Twyford.

 The river

 There are marinas and Wargrave Boating Club for those who use the River Thames for leisure and sport.
 In August, the Wargrave & Shiplake Regatta is held over two days on the Shiplake riverbank opposite.
 The regatta combines serious and light-hearted racing in canoes, dinghies, dongolas and skiffs.
 It is the largest community event of the year having taken place since 1867.
 The event ends with a large firework display on the Saturday night.

 Wargrave is mentioned in Jerome K. Jerome's, 1889 book Three Men in a Boat, a humorous account of a boating holiday on the River Thames:

 Amenities

-At one time there were seven public houses on High Street, serving the stage coaches travelling between Henley-on-Thames and Reading; there are now only three.
-The pubs remaining today are the Bull, the Greyhound and the St George and Dragon.
+At one time there were seven public houses on High Street, serving the stage coaches travelling between Henley-on-Thames and Reading; there are now only two.
+The pubs remaining today are the Bull and the St George and Dragon.
 The Queen Victoria public house in Hare Hatch recently closed and is being redeveloped into housing.
 Wargrave has its own primary school, which is split into the infant school and junior school, and a secondary academy school – The Piggott School formerly a comprehensive school, now an academy.
 Each is a Church of England voluntary controlled school and are also feeder schools to each other.
 They are all named after Robert Piggott.